 Protein is crucial.
-We recently broke down the importance of appropriate protein intake that we invite you to read up on here: (insert link).
+We recently broke down the importance of appropriate protein intake in a different post.
 However, protein takes a back seat to importance in longevity and overall health when it comes to fiber.
 At one point in time, fiber was the hot topic.
 Everyone talked about it and there were even snack bars hitting the market with the word “fiber” in the brand name!
 Along the way, we forgot that eating enough fiber is a life-long daily ritual that we must maintain.
 It is important to us as children, adults, and even more as we age.

 Fiber is what keeps your digestive system working properly.
 Eating enough fiber each day is also one of the few ways to decrease your risk for chronic heart disease, Type 2 diabetes , colon cancer; it also helps you maintain a healthy body weight, among other health benefits.

 Americans, in general, eat enough protein: Even those following a vegan or vegetarian lifestyle generally meet their protein goals.
 However, people are not getting enough fiber.
 As a matter of fact, in a survey of 2,000 Americans, over 95% of graduate school-educated participants and health care providers weren’t even aware of their daily recommended fiber intake.
 The Institute of Medicine recommends 38 grams for men 50 years of age and younger, and 30 grams for men over 50 years old.
 Women 50 years old and younger should get 25 grams, and those older than 50 should get 21 grams.
 Keep in mind these levels represent minimum requirements.
 Shockingly, The Institute of Medicine reports that on average Americans are getting barely 50 percent of their daily fiber requirements. .